niche-tester/playwright-testrail-reporter/README.md

 ```
 TESTRAIL_HOST: TestRail instance domain name e.g ```testrail.instance.io``` (exclude the https protocol)
 TESTRAIL_USERNAME: TestRail email
-TESTRAIL_PASSWORD: TestRail API key (Generate one in the 'My Settings page on your TestRail instance)
+TESTRAIL_PASSWORD: TestRail API key (Generate this or use an existing one from the 'My Settings' page on your TestRail instance)
 TESTRAIL_PROJECT_ID: TestRail project ID where test runs and results will be added
 TESTRAIL_SUITE_ID: The TestRail suite ID associated with the test cases
 TESTRAIL_RUN_NAME: The name of the TestRail test run. (the execution time will be appended to this name on when created on TestRail)